Ramatheertam: Bodipati Dibba

-This site may contain Buddhist remains as found at Chejarla Temple in Guntur District.
+This site may contain Buddhist remains as found at Chejarla Temple in Guntur district.
 Excavations are under progress at this site.

 Temple

 Ramalingeswara Swamy Temple in Ramathirtham.
 Lord Siva and Kamakshamma are the presiding deities while Vigneswara and Subramanya Swamy are the also worshipped here.

 The architecture is reminiscent of the Pallava style with the temple built of bricks, a Dwaja Stambam, Kalyana Mandapam, Alankara Mandapam and Yajnasala for Nithyyagnam.

 The main temple is very small and covered with white granite rock.

 Mythologically Ramatheertam holds a lot of respect among the devotees as it was the place where, as per the scriptures, Lord Rama was stated to have stopped for a night halt during his search for Sita.
 At daybreak, Lord Rama carved out a Shiva Lingam from sand with his hands and offered prayers.

-Jaichandra s/o Mada Venkiah is from Ramathirtham, highly educated and always strives for the development for his village.